ocpi/ocpi/OCPI.md

 #### Privacy note

-The party publishing events should be aware that the contract_id is linked to person and it's of importance to provide this field **only** to parties that are allowed to make use of that information.
+The party publishing events should be aware that the contract ID is linked to person and it is of importance to provide this field **only** to parties that are allowed to make use of that information.

 #### CDR interface